adnan1359/Apache-Airflow/Introduction/core_concepts.md

     - Wide range of operators (e.g., HTTP, MySQL, Spark, Email).
     - Custom operators can be created for unique needs.

+- **Sensors**:
+  - **What It Is**: Sensors are a special type of operator in Apache Airflow that wait for a specific condition to be met before allowing the workflow to proceed.
+They continuously check (or “sense”) an external system or resource (e.g., a file, database, or API) until the condition is satisfied or a timeout occurs.
+  - **Why It Matters**: Sensors enable Airflow to handle external dependencies, ensuring tasks only run when required conditions (e.g., data availability) are met, preventing errors from premature execution.
+  - **Beginner Example**: An e-commerce company needs to process daily sales data, but the data file is uploaded to an AWS S3 bucket at an unpredictable time.
+A S3KeySensor is used in the DAG to check every 60 seconds if the file (e.g., sales_data.csv) exists in the S3 bucket.
+Once the file is detected, the sensor succeeds, and downstream tasks (e.g., extract, transform) proceed.
+  - **Key Features**:
+    - Sensors allow you to set the frequency of checks (e.g., every 30 seconds) and a timeout period to prevent infinite waiting.
+    - Airflow provides built-in sensors (e.g., FileSensor, HttpSensor, SqlSensor) and supports custom sensors for specific use cases, integrating with various systems like cloud platforms, databases, or APIs.

 - **Scheduler**:
   - **What It Is**: The scheduler is a process that determines when and how DAGs and tasks should run based on their schedules (e.g., daily, hourly) and dependencies.
   - **Why It Matters**: Automates workflow execution, ensuring tasks run at the right time and only when their dependencies are met.